Mike-Honey/covid-19-hospitalisations/README.md

 I present my version for the available Australian data, from covidlive.com.au.
 Australian data is sparse and spiky so I smoothed using 7-day rolling averages.

-I found the closest fit for the line seemed to be for 8% (cases expected to result in hospitalisation) and 2 days (delay from case reporting to hospitalisation).
+I found the closest fit for the line now seems to be for 18% (cases expected to result in hospitalisation) and 6 days (delay from case reporting to hospitalisation).
 Using the interactive dataviz you can adjust those to suit your understanding.

 A page is presented set for the current New South Wales outbreak, with an indicator of the date that outbreak started.